drthomas246/dyslexia-typing-game/README.md

 - Implemented using React + TypeScript.
 - State management uses React Hooks.
 - Uses `SpeechSynthesisUtterance` for voice playback.
-- Component structure and customization procedures are described in `docs/development.md` (to be created separately).

 ## License